We're Safer Together – Zero Harm

 SES is proud to stand out from the crowd and its well-known approach to health and safety is already a benefit to not only its employees, but the industry in general.

 By working together, looking out for one another and having the confidence to challenge unsafe behaviours and conditions, acting when we feel something doesn’t look or feel safe, we will achieve Zero Harm.

 In 2003, SES became the first Building Services Company to achieve OHSAS 18001:1999 registration from the British Standards Institute.
 This was followed in 2005 by achieving ISO 14001:2004 accreditation.
 The Company is now accredited to the revised OHSAS 18001:2007, now accredited by B M Trada.

-In February 2019, for the 23rd consecutive year SES was awarded the British Safety Council’s International Safety Award with a Merit in recognition of our commitment to keeping our workers and workplaces healthy and safe and in 2017, SES won the Best Health & Safety Initiative Award at the ECA Awards for our outstanding health and safety record and campaign around We’re Safer Together – Zero Harm.
+In February 2020, for the 24th consecutive year SES was awarded the British Safety Council’s International Safety Award in recognition of our commitment to keeping our workers and workplaces healthy and safe.

 In March 2020, SES achieved an unprecedented result in achieving three awards from RoSPA (Royal Society for the Prevention of Accidents) in our very first year of submitting.
 We achieved a Gold award for both the London & South East and Midlands & South West regions and a Silver award for Prism Offsite Manufacturing, based in Coventry.

 HEALTH AND WELLBEING